Justin Pipe: 2014–2022

 Pipe couldn't advance beyond the first round of the World Championship for the second year in a row, as he was beaten 3–0 by Christian Kist whilst averaging 75.55, losing the final seven legs of the match.
 He lost 9–3 to Kim Huybrechts in the fourth round of the UK Open and 10–7 to Terry Jenkins in the first round of the World Matchplay.
 His only semi-final of the year came at the final Players Championship event by beating Peter Wright 6–5, but he was ousted 6–5 by Benito van de Pas.
 Pipe missed match darts in the opening round of the European Championship to be edged out 6–5 by Wright.
 He got to the third round of the Players Championship Finals by eliminating Andy Jenkins 6–3 and Jan Dekker 6–1, but lost 10–6 to Kist.

 Pipe lost 3–1 to Chris Dobey in the first round of the 2017 World Championship.
 Pipe was the 23rd seed in the 2017 Players Championship Finals.
 He beat Daryl Gurney 10–9 in the quarterfinal before losing 11–3 to Michael van Gerwen in the semifinal.

 Pipe faced Bernie Smith in the first round of the 2018 World Championship.
 He won the match 3–2 after a tiebreaker in controversial circumstances after he appeared to move closer to Smith, who was throwing for the match, and cough causing his opponent to miss.
 The event was dubbed "Cough-gate".
 Pipe faced Phil Taylor in the second round and won only two legs in a 4–0 defeat.

 On 8 January 2018, Pipe was fined £3,000 by the Darts Regulation Authority in relation to the above incident.

 Playing style

 His slow throwing style is partly attributed to a serious car accident he suffered in 1993, where his right arm was paralysed for three months.

 Management and sponsorship

 Pipe joined darts manufacturer Cosmo Darts as a sponsored player on 14 October 2011.

 Since January 2015, Pipe is self-managed by his 'Team Pipe' made up of family members and friend Krispy Brown.

 Personal life

 Pipe is married to Claire and they have two sons and a daughter.
 His brother, Mark, died in June 2013.
 Pipe played the following weekend in the European Championship and dedicated his first round win to him.
-Pipe has suffered from a persistent cough since childhood which at times has affected his and his opponent's game.

 He worked as an arborist before becoming a professional darts player in 2010.